wwwouaiebe/ESSimpleDoc/README.md

 ### 'Setter don\'t have getter and don\'t have description' error

-A setter don't have the corresponding getter.
+A setter don't have the corresponding getter **and** don't have documentation.
 Add a documentation for the setter.

 ## Parameters